 Hickenlooper, Lynne’s superior, permitted Martha Rudolph from the Colorado Department of Public Health and Environment to represent the current administration’s stance in early March.
 Rudolph advocated for incremental progress and emphasized the importance of collaborative efforts, mirroring Lynne’s approach.

 “So what you’re trying to do is get people to see why they want to do something because it’s good for them, it’s good for something they care about.
 So I think that’s more valuable,” Rudolph told Western Wire.

-Kennedy offered the most direct response, ultimately opposing the litigation due to cost and time considerations.
+Kennedy provided the most straightforward answer, ultimately opposing the lawsuit because of concerns regarding its cost and time implications.